software-assignments-spring2022/git-workflow-practice-m-aziz/README.md

 3. doing data entry.

 While these robots makes things run more smoothly, the robot cannot function without the direction of the human, which is a big flaw of these systems.

+> It is interesting that the article suggests to use RPA as a communication tool between developers to save time.
+However, I wonder if it will serve as a disavantage to eliminate direct communication between developers. - Aila Aamir